-Considering the facts of the recent calls organized within the WIVA Energy Model Region, approx. 20-30 project sketches per year - with participation of SMEs, universities, research laboratories and industries - can be expected leading finally to typically 10-15 full proposals with a total annual project volume (sum of all planned project budgets) in the range of 100 - 120 M€ and a request for annual funding of approx. 50-80M€.
+Considering the facts of the recent calls organized within the WIVA P&G energy flagship region, approx. 20-30 project sketches per year - with participation of SMEs, universities, research laboratories and industries - can be expected leading finally to typically 10-15 full proposals with a total annual project volume (sum of all planned project budgets) in the range of $100 - 120 \text{ M} \in$ and a request for annual funding of approx. 50-80 M \in .